zorbathegreek/GarageSale/_posts/2018-05-22-Items-for-Sale.md

 More coming soon...

-Please use the form below which is provided by [Formspree](formspree.io).
+Please use the form below (provided by [Formspree](formspree.io) ).
 It's purpose is solely to protect email addresses from spammers.
 Your details will be forwarded to a private email address with a hard-to-guess password and I will use them only to reply to you.
 <hr>
 <br>
 <form action="https://formspree.io/garagesale.ashs@gmail.com"